skyv04/drafted-blog-posts/cyclecloud-flex-ib/index.md

     --subscription $SUBSCRIPTION
 ```

-1. Provisioning the Virtual Network: This will facilitate network connectivity for your CycleCloud cluster.
+<li>Provisioning the Virtual Network: This will facilitate network connectivity for your CycleCloud cluster.</li>

 ```bash
 az network vnet create \